 Coefficients of variation of such estimates can be derived as required for a specific estimate using a technique known as pseudo replication.
 This involves dividing the records on the microdata files into subgroups (or replicates) and determining the variation in the estimate from replicate to replicate.
 Users wishing to derive coefficients of variation for quantitative estimates may contact Statistics Canada for advice on the allocation of records to appropriate replicates and the formulae to be used in these calculations.

 10.5 Coefficient of Variation Tables - Household File

-Refer to CTUMS2005_Annual_HH_CVTabsE.pdf for the coefficient of variation tables for the Household file for 2005.
+Refer to CTUMS2005\C2\HH\CVTabsE.pdf for the coefficient of variation tables for the Household file for Cycle 2 of 2005.

 10.6 Coefficient of Variation Tables - Person File